The Cannabis Connection to Healthy Weight

 Some suggest a simpler explanation to the connection between weight loss and cannabis consumption.
 Psychology suggests that food, for some, is a drug, effectively triggering the reward center of our brains, thus some people may feel a “high” or a certain level of satisfaction from consuming and over-consuming certain foods, especially sugary, starchy, carb-laden foods.
 When cannabis is introduced, it provides the high the user’s brain is craving, thus negating the need to overeat.

 Yet, with the same types of therapies being effective for stimulating appetite or decreasing appetite, could cannabis actually be used as a metabolic stabilizer?
-A study of the endocannabinoid system in 2007 shows that antagonizing the CB1 receptor while adjusting the diet of lab rats, significantly increased weight loss during the first 40 weeks of the trial, as well as, prevented weight gain and supported weight stabilization over the next two years, suggesting long-term weight management capabilities.
+A study of the shows that antagonizing the CB1 receptor while adjusting the diet of lab rats, significantly increased weight loss during the first 40 weeks of the trial, as well as, prevented weight gain and supported weight stabilization over the next two years, suggesting long-term weight management capabilities.

 Two thirds of our population is considered overweight with 33% falling into the obese category.
 Being overweight or obese is known to cause disease.
 According to the Heart, Lung, and Blood Institute, obesity can lead to these conditions if not treated: